TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 22/Jeremiah 22.9.md

 ---

-Then they shall answer, Because they forsook the covenant of Jehovah their God, and worshipped other gods, and served them.
+Then they shall answer, Because they forsook the covenant of Yahweh their God, and worshiped other gods, and served them.